adamcodes716/twitterless/readme.md

 private route in src/routers/AppRouter.js.
 If you go in this direction you will need to change other firebase vars.

 0. At the console enter "yarn install" to build dependencies
+1. Identify your host.
+I recommend heroku for ease of use.
+I also turned on automatic deployments from github.
-1. Create a firebase project at console.firebase.google.com (or use an existing project)
+2. Create a firebase project at console.firebase.google.com (or use an existing project)
-2. On the console homepage choose "Add Firebase to your web app".
+3. On the console homepage choose "Add Firebase to your web app".
 Pick an app name.
 Note the data on the next screen.
-2. In "Realtime" page, create a Realtime Database.
+4. In "Realtime" page, create a Realtime Database.
 Choose for it to be in "test mode" so that it is wide open.
-3. Go to "Authentication" and then "Sign-in Method" tab.
+5. Go to "Authentication" and then "Sign-in Method" tab.
 Enable "Google".
 Be sure to add your Heroku domain to the Authentication tab in console.
-4. We are storing firebase auth info in two separate files that you will need to create in root.
+6. We are storing firebase auth info in two separate files that you will need to create in root.
     These files contain the auth information for dev and test db (prod details are stored directly into heroko account)
     a. .env.development      - this is the config file for dev.
 It is already in .gitignore
     b. .env.test             - this is the config file for test.
 It is already in production
-5. Both files will have the same format.
+7. Both files will have the same format.
 Note that you can have different dbs and config files for each environment.
 Note that in production you will note have these files as they aren't in git and thus wouldn't be pushed to production.
-Instead, use heroku cli to add them to heroku.  example:  heroku config:set FIREBASE_API_KEY=AIzaSyDQ029y4TdX8rGRYh0gTzzzzzzzzzzzz.
+Instead, use either the heroku cli or dashboard.herokum.com (Settings tab) to add them to heroku.  example:  heroku config:set FIREBASE_API_KEY=AIzaSyDQ029y4TdX8rGRYh0gTzzzzzzzzzzzz.
 Note that you can do them all in a single statement - just separate each key pair with a space.
     Example (insert your own data):

     FIREBASE_API_KEY=AIzaSyDQ029y4TdX8rGRYh0gTzzzzzzzzzzzz